 Bad Dog Theatre

-Don’t be fooled by the humble appearance – this storefront theatre on Toronto’s Danforth Avenue is one of the most important hubs for comedy in Canada, and has been putting on shows, and offering improv and comedy classes since 1982 (in those days it was known as Toronto Theatresports).
+Bad Dog Theatre is one of the most important hubs for improv comedy in Canada, and has been putting on shows, and offering improv and comedy classes since 1982 (in those days it was known as Toronto Theatresports).
 Over the years, it has featured such performers as Mike Myers, Colin Mochrie, and The Kids in the Hall, but remains remarkably open and welcoming to newcomers.
-The theatre hosts an extraordinary array of (mostly) improv-based comedy.
-UPDATE: Bad Dog’s Toronto site has moved.
-Currently shows and classes will be held at The Comedy Bar until a new permanent location is solidified.
-Check the main website for details.
+The theatre hosts an extraordinary array of improv-based comedy.
+Although Bad Dog closed it’s Bloor location during the pandemic, it has pivoted work to it’s new labour of love Bad Dog Comedy TV (and just in time!).
+Check it out.

 The Making Box is a new labour of love from performer/teachers Hayley Kellett and Jay Reid.
 They focus on play and community – really a great gathering of people helping people put on all kinds of comedy shows in Guelph.
 From kids to adults, The Making Box has something for everybody.
 Just go see a show and find out!

 Oakville Improv Theatre Company

 Oakville Improv has been been hosting both classes and shows for the past twelve years, endeavouring to bring the best improv there is to be had in the GTA to the Oakville community.
 They hold classes for adults and children at QE Park and play Theatresports™ and other formats at the Black Box Theatre the second Friday of each month, a comedy jam at the Moonshine Cafe and a weekly drop-in at QEP on Mondays.
 DURING THE PANDEMIC, OAKVILLE IMPROV IS HOLDING ONLINE CLASSES AND SHOWS.
 ASK THEM FOR MORE INFO.
 WE’D LOVE TO SEE YOU!